AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/multi-tenant-accounts.md

 ### getAllAccounts with Multiple Tenants

 When any account in the MSAL cache contains multiple tenant profiles, `getAllAccounts()` is expected to return a full `AccountInfo` object for each tenant profile that satisfies the filter provided.
 If no filter is provided, every tenant profile for every account will be returned as a full `AccountInfo` object by default.
-This means that even if there is only one `AccountEntity` object in the cache, multiple `AccountInfo` objects may be returned from `getAllAccounts`.
+This means that even if there is only one account object in the cache, multiple `AccountInfo` objects may be returned from `getAllAccounts`.

 The results of `getAllAccounts` can be "flattened" to only return the home accounts which would each still have a map of their `tenantProfiles`.
-This can be achieved with the `isHomeTenant` filter.
+This can be achieved by setting the `isHomeTenant` filter to `true`.
+The opposite, getting only accounts built from guest tenant profiles, can be achieved by setting the `isHomeTenant` filter to `false.`

 The sample code below shows how one can:

--   Filter the result of `getAllAccounts()` using the new optional `accountFilter` parameter to "flatten" the cached accounts into home accounts with a map of their tenant profiles (otherwise getAllAccounts will return the `AccountInfo` object for each tenant profile)
+-   Filter the result of `getAllAccounts()` using the optional `accountFilter` parameter to "flatten" the cached accounts into home accounts with a map of their tenant profiles (otherwise getAllAccounts will return the `AccountInfo` object for each tenant profile)
 -   Extract the desired `TenantProfile` object from the home `AccountInfo` object
 -   Use the `TenantProfile` object to get the `AccountInfo` object for that tenant profile
 -   Use the guest tenant account object to acquire cached tokens that belong to it